About Aquarium Lighting

 How many hours should be a fish tank lighting turned per day?

 I recommend between 10 and 12 hours.
-Sometimes it’s OK to turn on the light for only 7-8 hours, especially during Winter.
+Sometimes it’s OK to turn on the light bulbs for only 7-8 hours, especially during Winter.
 During Summer feel free to lengthen this period to 14 hours.

 Do I need an aquarium light timer?